Tara Moss’ new novel The War Widow (aka Dead Man Switch) is a brilliant start to what is sure to become a bestselling crime fiction series.

 Turning and cutting a hand, she cursed the surrounding Acacia Horrida.
 Some genius had imported it, evidently unconvinced that Australia was insufficiently furnished with things that could claw, stab or bite you.

-After such a thrilling conclusion to Dead Man Switch, I now eagerly await Book 2!
+After such a thrilling conclusion to this novel, I now eagerly await Book 2!
 Tara Moss’ smart and sassy heroine Billie Walker, and this new series that bears her name are set to become personal favourites.

 BOOK RATING: The Story 5 / 5 ; The Writing 4.5 / 5 — Overall 4.75